Hello and welcome!

 Ripley runs between three and five miles most every day, either on the treadmill or on a leash outside with Mark and I. She’s been running since she was a puppy, and she is most definitely an athlete and what I would call a solid wall of muscle.
 Mark and I always joke that instead of wearing her out with her daily runs, we’ve built up her stamina, so now she can run around twice as much in the evenings and on trips.
 She has more energy than a hyperactive kid on pixie sticks.
 When we take her places, people frequently ask us how old our puppy is.
 They usually guess that she’s less than a year old, which you may notice is quite a bit younger than her actual age.
 That’s our girl.

 Ripley is also an AKC registered Canine Good Citizen, and she does have lovely manners, or at least she does when she is tired.
 She has four diplomas from pet training classes, and she is gentle and sweet, even with babies.
-She has been to 40 U.S. states and counting, and she’s already visited Canada once before.
-All of this happened before she was 3 years old.
+She has been to 49 U.S. states, and she’s already visited Canada several times before.
+All of this happened before she was 4 years old.
 To say she is well-traveled would be an understatement.
 She travels very well.
 Ripley loves visiting places, seeing things, riding in the car, sticking her head out of windows, and chasing lizards.
 Her primary hobby is eating, and she will find everything you’ve ever dropped and put it in her mouth to taste, even soap.
 So watch out.

 Mark and Kristy

 Mark and I are tall humans with jobs and such.
 We live in Denton, Texas.
 I was born in Texas, but Mark was born in Oklahoma.
 I try not to tell anyone, but sometimes people find out he’s an impostor.
-We’ve been married since May 11, 2012.
+We’ve been married since May, 2012.
 We were married by a Justice of the Peace, and we had a wedding party in a barn.
 I suppose you aren’t surprised, if you’ve ever been to Texas.
 At least one of the horses didn’t officiate, right?
 We have a house and a pool and a big back yard.
 Like any real Texan, we panic when it snows.
 We’re also vegetarians.
 This really confuses our families.
-We have visited a few more states than Ripley, since we’ve been at it a little longer.
+We have visited a one more state than Ripley, since she can’t make it to that one very easily.
 One of our goals is to visit all of the National Parks in the United States.